Virgin feels pressure in bid to win air passengers as oil prices rise

 While Virgin said it was profiting on domestic routes, it noted its international flights were facing “competitive” pressure.

-Hong Kong Airlines, which now partners with Virgin on service to Australia, last month said it was pulling out of that market, with flights to Cairns and Gold Coast ending next October.
+Hong Kong Airlines, which now partners with Virgin on services to Australia, last month said it was pulling out of that market, with flights to Cairns and the Gold Coast ending next October.
 Its parent company, the struggling Chinese conglomerate HNA Group, is a major Virgin shareholder.

 Wang Liya, Hong Kong Airlines’ vice-chairman and president, declined to comment on the pull-out.